 You might be able to vote in person on Election Day, even if you received a mail-in ballot.
 Every state has different rules, so check with your state or local election office for the specific procedures.
 Typically:

 You’ll take your absentee ballot to your designated polling place on Election Day.
-Your polling place may change, especially during the coronavirus pandemic.
-Check your polling place’s location before you go.

 Depending on your state's rules, you might exchange your uncast absentee ballot for an in-person ballot, or complete your absentee ballot and hand it in, or cast a provisional ballot.

 Know Your Options for Returning Your Absentee Ballot

 Check with your local election office to learn about other ways to return your absentee ballot besides postal mail.
 Some states have ballot drop boxes.
 Many let you return your ballot in person at your local election office or another location.

 Who Can and Can’t Vote Absentee